Fitness

 Cooling down is also underappreciated in pickleball because many people feel like they didn't play that hard or long, but their muscles and joints might be sore in the next few hours or days.

-Stretching and mobility are important to a player's performance, especially if you play daily, and can often promote better play the next day.
+Stretching and mobility are important to a player's pickleball performance and recovery, especially if you play daily, and can often promote better play the next day.
 For best practices, include stretches like:

 • quad stretch